-9.6. 🖂 The State assures it will provide the Secretary with access to any records or information relating to the plan for purposes of review or audit.
-(Section 2107(b)(3)) (42CFR 457.720) Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary b CMS, the states, advocates, and other interested parties.
-9.7. 🖂 The State assures that, in developing performance measures, it will modify those measures to meet national requirements when such requirements are developed.
-(42, 457.710(e)) 9.8.
-The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42CFR 457.135) 9.8.1.
+- 9.6. ☐ The State assures it will provide the Secretary with access to any records or information relating to the plan for purposes of review or audit.
+(Section 2107(b)(3)) (42CFR 457.720) - Guidance: The State should verify that they will participate in the collection and evaluation of data as new measures are developed or existing measures are revised as deemed necessary by CMS, the states, advocates, and other interested parties. - 9.7.
+The State assures that, in developing performance measures, it will modify those measures to meet national requirements when such requirements are developed.
+(42CFR 457.710(e)) - 9.8.
+The State assures, to the extent they apply, that the following provisions of the Social Security Act will apply under Title XXI, to the same extent they apply to a State under Title XIX: (Section 2107(e)) (42CFR 457.135) - 9.8.1.
+Section 1902(a)(4)(C) (relating to conflict of interest standards)

 9.8.2.
-9.8.3.
-9.8.4.
-Guidance: Section 9.9 can include discussion of community-based providers and consumer representatives in the design and implementation of the plan and the method for ensuring ongoing public involvement.
-Issues to address include a listing of public meetings or announcements made to the public concerning the development of the children's health insurance program or public forums used to discuss changes to the State plan.
-9.9.
+Paragraphs (2), (16) and (17) of Section 1903(i) (relating to limitations on payment) - 9.8.3.
+Section 1903(w) (relating to limitations on provider donations and taxes) 9.8.4.
+Section 1132 (relating to periods within which claims must be filed) - Guidance: Section 9.9 can include discussion of community-based providers and consumer representatives in the design and implementation of the plan and the method for ensuring ongoing public involvement.
+Issues to address include a listing of public meetings or announcements made to the public concerning the development of the children's health insurance program or public forums used to discuss changes to the State plan. - 9.9.
 Describe the process used by the State to accomplish involvement of the public in the design and implementation of the plan and the method for ensuring ongoing public involvement.
-(Section 2107(c)) (42CFR 457.120(a) and (b)) New Mexico involved the public in the development of the state's CHIP plan at several levels.
+(Section 2107(c)) (42CFR 457.120(a) and (b))

+New Mexico involved the public in the development of the state's CHIP plan at several levels.
 The Human Services Department followed a process that included public notification, tribal notification and web posting for the CHIP SPA.

 A public notice, along with a complete copy of the CHIP SPA was posted to the Department's website on July 28, 2021 and allowed for a 30-day public comment period.
 The public notice was also mailed and emailed to Interested Parties.

 A written Tribal Notification was mailed, emailed and posted to the Department's website on July 28, 2021.
 Legal ads were published on July 28, 2021.